GEAR5MAN/Dink/README.md

 # "Dink" project:

 This project is a simple neural network implementation meant for educational purposes, but can also be used in small projects.
 It uses minimal external repositories (currently only numpy) and is thus easy to get up and running.
-It is planned to also implement a torch based version which should allow for GPU accelarated computation in the future.
+It is planned to also have a torch based implementation which should allow for GPU accelarated computation in the future.

 # To get started: